yinan-c/blog/articles/rss-gpt-manual-en.md

 ```

 - My prompt is basically asking AI to extract keywords + summarize + auto-formatting.
 Formatting is not always perfect, and my prompt is not perfectly optmized for everyone.
 You can modify prompt at lines 113-129 based on your needs.

+- If there is any question, feel free to open an issue or contact me via [email](mailto://yinan.email@gmail.com)